Moschorhinus: Teeth

 Moschorhinus is thought to have had a dental formula of I6.C1.M3, with 6 incisors, 1 canine, and 3 postcanines in either side of the upper jaw.

 The incisors are housed in the premaxillae.
 They are large, curve slightly, and have a bell-shaped cross-section.
 They had smooth cutting surfaces, and, unlike those of other therocephalians, lacked facets or striae resulting from abrasion and wear.

 The large saber-like canines are held within the maxillae, and are quickly identifiable features of Moschorhinus.
 They are especially thick and strong, and uniquely circular in cross-section.
 In length, these sabers are comparable to gorgonopsids.
 While there is no real modern analogue, the most similar living example would be the clouded leopard (Neofelis nebulosa).

 Like other therocephalians, Moschorhinus had a reduced number of postcanines which were housed in the maxillae.
 In most therocephalians, the “teeth,” or rather toothlike projection (denticulations) of the pterygoid bones, are greatly reduced or missing, and in Moschorhinus they are absent.

 Skull roof

 Tracing the roof of the skull, Moschorhinus possesses small prefrontal bones above the eyes, followed by large, widened frontal bones.
 The parietals form a narrow sagittal crest along the midline of the skull, which houses a very basic pineal foramen.
 Indentations can be seen in the temporal fossae, depressions on either side of the crest, indicating the presence of many blood vessels and nerves supplying the brain.

 Eye sockets

 The lacrimal bone is larger than the reduced prefrontal, and forms the majority of the eye socket.
 The lacrimal has a bony boss (a rounded knob) on the orbit, and a large foramen towards its inner side.
 The lower edge of the eye socket is formed the jugal and maxillary bones.
-The jugal ends at the eye socket, and is not convex, as in several later thercephalians.
+The jugal ends at the eye socket, and is not convex, as in several later therocephalians.